At least not from a hockey standpoint.

 Pull the plug.
 End the free ride.

-You see, there is a reason why the Leafs have fans in every community in Canada – and it sure as heck isn’t because of their abilities on the ice.
-There is a reason why there is a Leaf nation.
-There is a reason why they have such a large audience to lose – as they are doing a wonderful job of doing currently.
+You see, there’s a reason why the Leafs have fans in every community in Canada (and it sure as heck isn’t because of their long-reaching history of incompetence).
+There is a reason why there is a sea-to-shining sea Leaf nation.
+There is a reason why they have such a large audience to lose – as they are so magnificently doing.

 How good a job does the CBC do of making the Leafs Canada’s team?
 Put it this way: The rest of the nation hates the city of Toronto, but watches the Leafs.